ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `luigid --background --logdir luigi_logs`

 Which provides the central scheduler as well as the web UI, which can be accessed at `localhost:8082`.
-If you don't want to use the daemon, add the flag `--local-scheduler` to the invocation.
+If you don't want to use the daemon, *which is highly recommended* add the flag `--local-scheduler` to the invocation.

 To run the test data, change directories to the CAT installation folder and do the following:

-`luigi --module cat RunCat --hal=test_data/vertebrates.hal --ref-genome=mm10 --workers=10 --config=test_data/test.config --work-dir test_install --out-dir test_install --local-scheduler --augustus  --augustus-cgp --augustus-pb --assembly-hub > log.txt`
+`luigi --module cat RunCat --hal=test_data/vertebrates.hal --ref-genome=mm10 --workers=10 --config=test_data/test.config \
+--work-dir test_install --out-dir test_install --local-scheduler --augustus  --augustus-cgp --augustus-pb --assembly-hub > log.txt`

 The test should take around 30 minutes to execute.
 You can track progress in the log file.